In this article, we cover the three most common problems preventing your log splitter's electric start engine from starting and how to resolve them.

 Discharged | 0 - 11.9 |

 A weak battery can cause all kinds of trouble.
-In fact, letting your battery sit unused will result in a 1% voltage loss per day.
-That's why it's a good idea to always keep your battery on a trickle charger when not in use.
+Letting your battery sit unused will result in a 1% voltage loss per day.
+That's why keeping your battery on a trickle charger when it's not in use is a good idea.

-All lead-acid batteries (Gel, AGM, Flooded, Drycell, etc) are a series of 2.2-volt cells, bridged together to make up the total voltage.
-For example, a 12v battery has 6 cells (6 x 2.2 = 13.2 volts).
-When you measure the voltage immediately after removing a fully charged 12v battery from the charger it should read between 12.7 and 13.2 volts.
+All lead-acid batteries (Gel, AGM, Flooded, Drycell, etc) are a series of 2.2-volt cells bridged together to make up the total voltage.
+For example, a 12v battery has six cells (6 x 2.2 = 13.2 volts).
+When you measure the voltage immediately after removing a fully charged 12v battery from the charger, it should read between 12.7 and 13.2 volts.

-The resting voltage, or the voltage a battery will settle at 12-24 hours after being removed from a charger, is actually closer to 2.1 volts per cell, or about 12.7 volts for a 12v battery.
-Of course, these numbers assume that the battery has perfectly healthy cells, and readings may be a bit lower with older batteries.
+The resting voltage, or the voltage a battery will settle at 12-24 hours after being removed from a charger, is closer to 2.1 volts per cell, or about 12.7 volts for a 12v battery.
+Of course, these numbers assume the battery has perfectly healthy cells, and readings may be slightly lower with older batteries.

 If you have a voltage meter handy, check the reading on your battery while you're electric starting the engine.
 If it drops below 11 volts, the battery is too weak to start your engine.
 A reading of 10.5 or lower is a good indication of a dead cell.